Bhagavad Geeta: Chapter 2, Verses 1–6

 hatvārthakāmāṁstu gurūnihaiva

-Arjuna is so identified with the people on the other side thinking of them as his teachers and great people of glory that he thinks it would be a sin to kill them and anything they achieve by doing that will be tainted by their blood.
+Arjuna feels a deep identification with the people on the other side.
+He views them as his teachers and great individuals of glory.
+He believes it would be a sin to kill them.
+He feels that anything achieved by doing that will be tainted by their blood.
 He thinks it’s better to beg and live rather than kill these great people.
-While talking, Arjuna seems to see the weakness of his argument and starts doubting it as seen in the next verse.
+While talking, Arjuna starts to see the weakness of his argument.
+He begins to doubt it, as seen in the next verse.

 Chapter 2, Verse 6